Updated: Mar 1

 This decision was especially evident in the article below, where my tech fund's YTD outperformed the SNP500 and every Robo available.

-READ ALSO: Why You Should Be Cautious of Investments Promising MUCH MORE Than 10% (especially without context) You can ask my Financial Advisor how that happened - he has permission to share.
+READ ALSO: Why You Should Be Cautious of Investments Promising MUCH MORE Than 10% (especially without context) You can ask my Investment Advisor how that happened - he has permission to share.
 Most people still think that these fees are high and unreasonable, but I made 128% net of fees, and fees will only continue to drop for such products.

 I don't know-how, of course.
 I'm not an Investment Specialist.

 Compared to trying to explain from his perspective, it might be easier as an entrepreneur and engineer.

 I hope more of you will find it digestible.